laminlabs/lamindb/docs/registries.md

 ## Get an overview

-The easiest way to get an overview over all artifacts is by typing {meth}`~lamindb.Artifact.to_dataframe`, which returns the 100 latest artifacts in the {class}`~lamindb.Artifact` registry.
+The easiest way to get an overview over all artifacts is by typing {meth}`~lamindb.Artifact.to_dataframe`, which returns the most recently created artifacts in the {class}`~lamindb.Artifact` registry.

 ```python
 ln.Artifact.to_dataframe()